abhisheknaik96/abhisheknaik96.github.io/index.md

 I am a Ph.D. candidate at the University of Alberta, working with Professor [Rich Sutton](incompleteideas.net/) in the Reinforcement Learning and Artificial Intelligence ([RLAI](http://rlai.ualberta.ca/)) lab.
 I am fascinated by the question of how the mind works and how we can build artificial systems that have general learning abilities.
 I believe reinforcement learning offers _the_ computational theory of intelligence and I am trying to discover how agents can continually learn to perform a myriad of tasks over their lifetime!

+I love space!
+And I want to use my AI expertise in space sciences and technology.
+I envision a future where artificial systems will have human-like intelligence and adaptability, making space exploration significantly easier and safer for our species.
 <!-- The effort has to be inter-disciplinary, so come join [the greatest intellectual pursuits of our time](https://twitter.com/richardssutton/status/1575619651563708418)! -->

 <!-- The extent to which this pursuit will advance science and benefit humanity make it one of the greatest intellectual pursuits of our time. -->